TeamGreenWave/capstone_project/data_sources_dump.md

 https://data.worldbank.org/indicator/NY.GDP.MKTP.PP.KD

-# Primary Energy consumption by source, Countries and Regions
+# Primary Energy consumption by source, Countries and Regions - no Africa
 Primary energy consumption is measured in terawatt-hours (TWh).
 Here an inefficiency factor (the 'substitution' method) has been applied for fossil fuels, meaning the shares by each energy source give a better approximation of final energy consumption: takes account of the inefficiencies in fossil fuel